dialogtekgeek/AudioVisualSceneAwareDialog/README.md

 # Audio Visual Scene-aware Dialog (AVSD) example for DSTC7

-This system was impletemented for AVSD at DSTC7, where the naive fusion apporoach bewteen audio and visual features in the following paper was realized by translating from Chainer to PyTorch.
+This is an implementation of the naive fusion of audio and video features targeted at the AVSD Challenge at DSTC7.
+Details of our scheme are in the following paper.
+While, the results in paper used a Chainer implementation of the system, the provided code is in PyTorch (translated from Chainer).

 https://arxiv.org/abs/1806.08409